On the Adversarial Convex Body Chasing Problem: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:formulation} formally presents the formulation of the adversarial convex body chasing game; Section~\ref{sec:value-function} introduces the value function and provides results regarding its continuity; In Section~\ref{sec:algorithm}, we propose a numerical algorithm that discretizes the domain and computes the optimal policies for the two Players.
-We further prove that the obtained policy is only $\epsilon$ away from the optimal min-max solution; In Section~\ref{sec:application}, we demonstrate the effectiveness of the proposed algorithm through numerical examples.
+The rest of the paper is organized as follows: Section~\ref{sec:formulation} formally presents the formulation of the adversarial convex bodies chasing problem; Section~\ref{sec:value-function} introduces the optimal value function and provides theoretical results regarding its continuity\footnote{The terms ``optimal value function'' and ``value function'' are used interchangeably in this paper.}; Section~\ref{sec:algorithm} proposes a numerical algorithm that discretizes the domain and approximates the optimal policies for the Player and the Opponent.
+In the same section we further prove that the total cost from the obtained policy is within $\varepsilon$-suboptimality of the optimal min-max solution; Section~\ref{sec:application} demonstrates the effectiveness of the proposed algorithm through numerical examples.
 Finally, Section~\ref{sec:conclusion} concludes this work.